ModFest/platform/docs/index.md

 the http api and ensure it's capable.
 It also means that they can be hosted and restarted separately.

 ## Running the projects in dev
-Use `./gradlew dev` to run botfest, and `./gradlew bootRun` to run the platform api.
+Use `./gradlew bootRun` to run the platform api and `./gradlew dev` to run BotFest.
+Platform api will run without any configuration, whilst BotFest needs some setup (see [here](./botfest/about.md#dev-env)).

 You can configure the port and address that the platform api will use in dev in the `gradle.properties` file.
 This config is also shared with botfest, so botfest will use the right url to access the platform when run in dev.